 Expressions of Interest for the 2018 Festival will close on 9 October 2017.

 As above, submit information about yourself and your show.
 Particularly important is information about any upcoming performances, as the Festival is highly unlikely to produce an artist the Director has not seen live.

 Firstly you will still need to be approved to register in the Festival (see above).
 There are other producers and promoters who present overseas artists in the Melbourne International Comedy Festival.
 If you have a producer they will most likely liaise with the Festival on your behalf to obtain approval for you to register.
 If you chose to be self-produced, you will need to submit the information outlined above.

 If self-produced, you will be responsible for organising (and paying for) all aspects of your show yourself including your own travel, accommodation, appropriate visas as well as finding a venue, organising ticket sales, marketing and publicising your show.

-Please email the Festival Director with information regarding your show.
+Please email the Festival Director with this form, providing information regarding your show.

 Support material may be mailed to:

 Attn: Susan Provan

 Melbourne International Comedy Festival

 There are a number of visa options available and we recommend checking with the Australian Immigration Department or your local embassy to work out which is most suitable for your circumstances.